 Portis ranks 26th in NFL history and fourth among active players with 9,923 career rushing yards in nine NFL seasons.
 He was originally drafted by the Denver Broncos in the second round (51st overall) of the 2002 NFL Draft.

-“I’ve known Clinton Portis since he entered the National Football League and will always respect the competitive drive, intensity and passion that he brought to the organization every day,” Redskins Executive Vice President/Head Coach Mike Shanahan said.
+“I’ve known Clinton Portis since he entered the National Football League and will always respect the competitive drive, intensity and passion that he brought to the organization every day,” Washington Football Team Executive Vice President/Head Coach Mike Shanahan said.

-Portis has been selected to two Pro Bowls, following the 2003 season as a member of the Broncos and following the 2008 season as a member of the Redskins.
+Portis has been selected to two Pro Bowls, following the 2003 season as a member of the Broncos and following the 2008 season as a member of the Washington Football Team.